kaspar-p/types-of-ants/docs/design/v1.0/design.md

 ## Goals

+The goals are put here for two reasons: as an excuse to learn the technology, and as a fun thing to showcase for the future.

 There are many processes that businesses running to make money would never want their customers (or competing businesses) to see.
-These include things like deployment schdules for software, versioning info, architecture diagrams and documents, currently passing or failing tests, and others.
-The goal for typesofants.org is to be a full end-to-end "service", but show all of those things off as a part of the development process.
+These include things like deployment schedules for software, versioning info, architecture diagrams and documents, currently passing or failing tests, the number of servers they have and their status, and others.

+The goal of v1.0 is for typesofants.org to be a full end-to-end service, but show all of those things off, as a part of the development process.

 The things I want to show off should be paths off the main site.
-Currently, only the main site is a path.
+Currently, only the main site (/) is a path.
 The paths I want will be:

 - The main site (`typesofants.org`)
 - Suggestions (`typesofants.org/suggestions`)